Doctors Note Logo

 Coffee enemas can create a sudden surge of bile production and gallbladder contraction—exactly the conditions that may precipitate a gallbladder attack in susceptible individuals.
 By understanding the coffee enema gallbladder attack risk, you can make safer choices for your digestive health.

-For personalized guidance, use Ubie's free AI-powered symptom checker to assess Acute Cholecystitis symptoms.
+For personalized guidance, check your symptoms with Ubie's free AI symptom checker to better understand what you're experiencing and whether immediate medical attention is needed.
 And remember, nothing replaces professional medical advice.
 If you suspect a gallbladder attack or any serious condition, please speak to a doctor right away.

 (References)